sammysiegel/MAGNA-U/docs/MNP.md

   each nanoparticle in the assembly.
 Use this if you want to predetermine what the easy axes are, otherwise leave this blank and the axes will be automatically randomly generated.
     - *default value:* `None`
+-  `axes_type`: This is how the easy axes will be randomly generated: `'all_random'` for easy axes as any 3vector, `'random_plane'` for easy axes in the xy plane, or `'random_hexagonal'` for easy axes in the xy plane in one of six hexagonal directions 120° apart.
+    - *default value:* `'random_hexagonal'`
 - `loaded_fields`: A string containing any of m, a, k, and u corresponding to the "maku" fields to be preloaded from a file.
 Used by the `load_mnp` function but can be ignored otherwise.
     - *default value:* `''`